 Figure 9-1002y—PPE Thresholds Info field format

-The PPETx and PPET8 subfields for various NSS and RU allocation index values appear in increasing NSS value and increasing RU allocation index value order.
-Lower numbered PPE Thresholds Info field bits contain PPETx and PPET8 subfields corresponding to lower numbered NSS values.
-Within a set of PPETx and PPET8 subfields corresponding to a single value of NSS, lower numbered PPE Thresholds Info field bits contain PPETx and PPET8 subfields corresponding to lower numbered RU index values.
-The PPETx NSSn RUb and PPET8 NSSn RUb subfields are present for all values of n and b where 1  n  NSS + 1 and where b belongs to the set of RU allocation indexes y  m equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with y being the lowest value.
+The PPET20/16 and PPET8 subfields for various NSS and RU allocation index values appear in increasing NSS value and increasing RU allocation index value order.
+Lower numbered PPE Thresholds Info field bits contain PPET20/16 and PPET8 subfields corresponding to lower numbered NSS values.
+Within a set of PPET20/16 and PPET8 subfields corresponding to a single value of NSS, lower numbered PPE Thresholds Info field bits contain PPET20/16 and PPET8 subfields corresponding to lower numbered RU index values.
+The PPET20/16 NSSn RUb and PPET8 NSSn RUb subfields are present for all values of n and b where 1  n  NSSx + 1 and where b belongs to the set of RU allocation indices y  m equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with y being the lowest value.

-Each PPETx NSSn RUb and PPET8 NSSn RUb subfield contains an integer as defined in Figure 9-401m (Constellation index), which is used to compute the nominal packet padding value.
+Each PPET20/16 NSSn RUb and PPET8 NSSn RUb subfield contains an integer as defined in Figure 9-401m (Constellation index), which is used to compute the nominal packet padding value (see Table 35-4 (PPE thresholds per PPET8 and PPET20/16)).

 Table 9-401m—Constellation index